Slow Cooker Whole Turkey

 - 1 whole lemon, quartered

 - Combine salt, paprika, onion powder, dried thyme, white pepper, garlic powder and black pepper in a small bowl and set aside.
-Prep the vegetables and place inside the slow cooker (I use a 7-quart oval one like this one or this one).
+Prep the vegetables and place inside the slow cooker (I use a 7 quart that's oval shaped but this one is an 8-Quart or this one).

 - Remove turkey from packaging and remove neck and pouch with organs.
 Discard or save for use in another recipe.
 Optionally, rinse turkey with water.
 Pat dry with paper towels.